You want smart political talk without the meltdowns?

 Anyway, but that's not how the teachers' union sees it.

-Here's Randy Weigarden, who is the Weingarten, the head of the teachers' union, saying parental rights bills are the way in which wars start, and then saying our kids are in uh mental health crisis from not having uh routine for two years.
+Here's Randy Weigarten, who is the Weingarten, the head of the teachers' union, saying parental rights bills are the way in which wars start.

-The teachers' unions, they they wanted these kids masked up and they didn't even want them in the classroom, a lot of these teachers.
+The teachers' unions, they wanted these kids masked up and they didn't even want them in the classroom, a lot of these teachers.

 Listen.

-This notion, and look, we're, you know, we've been very lucky in America, and we in some ways live in a bubble for a long time.
+This notion, and look, we're, you know, we've been very lucky in America and we, in some ways, live in a bubble for a long time.

 This is propaganda.